kaishin/redalemeden.com/content/posts/2015-10-04-tvos-hig-tldr/index.md

 audience: "people interested in designing or building apps for tvOS"
 ---

-I often joke about the [HIG] being an acronym for *Highly Ignored Guidelines*.
+I often joke about the [HIG] (Human Interface Guidelines) being an acronym for *Highly Ignored Guidelines*.
 This is an effort to change that, at least for tvOS.

 ![tvOS User Interface](tvos-screen-capture.jpg) _The user interface of tvOS._